Deadlines for Abstracts and manuscripts submissions for oral presentations:

 A. General Requirements

-The Panamerican Trauma Society (PTS) encourages all health care personnel interested in trauma care to present an abstract focused in this area.
+The Panamerican Trauma Society (PTS) encourages all health care personnel interested in trauma care to present an abstract focused on this area.
 The abstract should describe original research in trauma care, critical care, injury prevention, or burn care.
-The abstract must consist of original material not published prior to the PTS annual conference (October 14-16, 2021) or previously presented in another national or international conferences.
+The abstract must consist of original material not published prior to the PTS symposium in November, 9-11, 2021 (TBC) or previously presented in other national or international conferences.
 Local presentations are allowed.

 B. Submission Requirements